mongodb/leafygreen-ui/.changeset/strong-ties-melt.md

 '@leafygreen-ui/leafygreen-provider': minor
 ---

-Add BaseFontSizeProvider to LeafygreenProvider to allow applications to set their baseFontSize
+Adds TypographyProvider to LeafygreenProvider to allow applications to set their baseFontSize